cpinitiative/usaco-guide/README.md

 ## Content Formatting Documentation

-All modules are written in Markdown.
+All modules are written in [Markdown](https://www.markdownguide.org/cheat-sheet/).
 There are special additions to the markdown that we have added to this site.
 These special additions are still under development, so they may change frequently.
 If you are confused about something, or if there's a certain feature that you want to add, reach out to Nathan Wang.

+You can use [StackEdit](https://stackedit.io/) to check that latex renders properly.

 ### Frontmatter